Thursday, April 05, 2007

 I am encouraged by your responses.
 I pray these posts will be redemptive.

-At 4/06/2007 5:24 AM, Anonymous Doug Jones said...
+At 4/06/2007 5:24 AM, Anonymous Anonymous said...

 Thank you, thank you, thank you... true and honest words - may they become words that bring hope and words that bring repentance and words that bring a new day in local church's across North America.

-At 4/06/2007 6:38 AM, Blogger flyawaynet said...
+At 4/06/2007 6:38 AM, Blogger Flyawaynet said...

 Wow.
 Excellent.